-I remember when I was first figuring out to make this curry, just looking at the number of ingredients that went in making the kolhapuri masala was daunting.
+Though I remember when I was first figuring out how to make this curry, quite a few years ago now, I found the sheer number of ingredients that went in making the kolhapuri masala base, pretty daunting.
+But thankfully I persisted.
+Because when I finally figured out the right proportions – the taste was simply divine!
+And I was hooked for life!

-What is Kolhapuri Chicken?
+What is Kolhapuri Chicken

 Kolhapuri Chicken is a kolhapuri style chicken curry, that is infused with the bold & flavorful spices of the kolhapur region, which is known for its vibrant and spicy cuisine.